kendrickkohh/SC1015-Mini-Project/README.md

 # SC1015-Mini-Project
 ## About

-In this project, we discuss the main factors that determine a students success in studies using the dataset of Student Performance from the University of Minho
+In this project, we discuss the main factors that determine a students success in studies using the dataset of Student Performance from the University of Minho.

-We explore the dataset using various models and numerous algorithms to predict a students grades
+We explore the dataset using various models and numerous algorithms to predict a students grades.

 Dataset: https://archive.ics.uci.edu/ml/datasets/student+performance